Terms and conditions Made in Piedmont Wines

 Name of Entrepreneur: Made in Piedmont Wines Trade name: Karina Imschoot

 Article 3.
 Applicability

-3.2 Accepting an offer or placing an order means that you accept the applicability of these Conditions.
+3.2 Accepting an offer or placing an order implies that you accept the applicability of these Conditions.

-3.3 The provisions in these conditions may be waived only in writing, in which case the remaining provisions shall remain in full force.
+3.3 The provisions of these Conditions can only be deviated from in writing, in which case the other provisions remain in full force.